10 Family Friendly Alternative to Center Parcs

 *Photo Credit to Not Another Mummy Blog

 Trevella Park has an indoor and outdoor pool, adventure playground, two large and popular fishing lakes and mini golf, offering a selection of activities similar to Center Parcs.
 There’s also a café serving breakfasts, snacks and evening meals and a shop selling local produce, food, toys and gifts.

 During school holiday periods their park ranger runs lots of free outdoor sessions introducing children and families to Cornwall’s wildlife.
 There are fishing lessons, bug hunts and rock pooling among the activities available, making it a great outdoorsy alternative to a family holiday at Center Parcs.

-Much smaller than Center Parcs but in a similar vein they have a variety of styles of lodges set within the forest.
-They have a host of activities that you can book, an indoor swimming pool (albeit a lot smaller) and trails in the woods too.
-There is an on site pub and shop that you can get food from but it’s much more accessible to leave site (One Car being parked outside your lodge) so you can encouraged to discover the beautiful Peak District too.
+Much smaller than Center Parcs but in a similar vein, at Darwin Forest they have a variety of styles of lodges set within the forest.
+There are a host of activities that you can book, an indoor swimming pool (albeit a lot smaller) and trails in the woods too.
+There is an on site pub and shop that you can get food from but it’s much more accessible to leave site (one car being parked outside your lodge) so you are encouraged to discover the beautiful Peak District too.

 There is a big emphasis on people getting around on bikes at Kelling Heath and there is an area for you to park your bikes when using the village facilities.
 In this way it feels really similar to, and a great alternative to, a family holiday at Center Parcs.
 They also have a health and fitness club on-site.
 Whilst complimentary membership is available for those staying at Kelling Heath, it can feel like the fitness club is mainly for members and it is just a standard swimming pool with no slides but there is a sauna and steam room.
 For the warmer months, there is also an outside pool and lounging area.

 Kelling Heath offers you a break away from all of the hustle and bustle and encourages you to enjoy the nature around you.
 It’s the kind of holiday where the focus is on making your own adventures with your surroundings.